 The future success of our business depends upon the continued use of the Internet as a primary medium for commerce, communication, and business applications.
 Federal or state governments in the United States, or foreign government bodies or agencies have in the past adopted, and may in the future adopt, laws or regulations affecting the use of the Internet as a commercial medium.
-The adoption of any laws or regulations that could reduce the growth, popularity, or use of the Internet, including laws or regulations.
+The adoption of any laws or regulations that could reduce the growth, popularity, or use of the Internet, including laws or practices limiting Internet neutrality, could decrease the supply of data upon which our business model relies, which would increase our cost of doing business and harm our results of operations.
 Changes in these laws or regulations could require us to modify our platform and solutions, or certain aspects of our solutions, in order to comply with these changes.
 In addition, government agencies or private organizations have imposed and may impose additional taxes, fees, or other charges for accessing the Internet or commerce conducted via the Internet.
 These laws or charges could limit the growth of Internet-related commerce or communications or result in reductions in the demand for Internet-based solutions such as ours.
-In addition, the use of the Internet as business tool could be harmed due to delays in the development or adoption of new standards and protocols to handle increased demands of Internet activity, security, reliability, cost, ease-of-use, accessibility and quality of service.
+In addition, the use of the Internet as a business tool could be harmed due to delays in the development or adoption of new standards and protocols to handle increase demands of Internet activity, security, reliability, cost, ease-of-use, accessibility and quality of service.
 Further, we depend on the quality of our customers' access to the Internet.
 Certain features of our platform require significant bandwidth and fidelity to work effectively.
 Internet access is frequently provided by companies that have significant market power that could take actions that degrade, disrupt or increase the cost of customer access to our platform, which would negatively impact our business.
-The performance of the Internet and its acceptance as a business tool has been harmed by "viruses," "worms" and similar malicious programs and the Internet has experienced a variety of outages and other delays as a result of damage to portions of its infrastructure.
-If the use of the Internet is adversely a
+The performance of the Internet and its acceptance as a business tool has been harmed by "viruses," "worms" and similar mali design elements in websites and online services and platforms to enhance their accessibility, including for people with disabilities.

-Furthermore, federal or state governments in the United States, or foreign government bodies or agencies, have in the past adopted, and may in the future adopt, laws or regulations requiring the inclusion of features and design elements in websites and online services and platforms to enhance their accessibility, including for people with disabilities.
 These laws and regulations could require us to modify our websites, platform and solutions, which could increase our cost of doing business and harm our results of operations.

+Furthermore, federal or state governments in the United States, or foreign government bodies or agencies, have in the past adopted, and may in the future adopt, laws or regulations requiring the inclusion of features and